nickeubank/mids_coursera/class_2.md

 # Class Two: Data Manipulation in Python

+## Overall learning objectives (mapped to specialization learning objectives):
+- Manage and manipulate real-world datasets for data science applications
+- Convey the results of programming analyses through data summaries and plots
+- Describe the components and packages of the Python ecosystem

 ## WEEK ONE

-- Theme: Welcome to arrays
+- Theme: Welcome to arrays and matrices, the foundational data structures for computation
 - Learning objectives:
   - Understand why arrays are key to data science;
   - learn basics of subsetting and manipulating arrays